-This CBA distinguishes between implementation scenarios 1, 2 and 3, whereby:
+This CBA distinguishes between implementation scenarios 1 and 2, whereby:

-- scenario 1 assumes that the military offers only a minimum degree of collaboration in the implementation of U-space, - scenario 2 assumes that the military does collaborate in the same way as civilian ANSPs, through the exchange of data and the implementation of the Dynamic Airspace Reconfiguration process for airspace management, and - scenario 3 assumes that, in addition to providing data to U-space, the military makes their unmanned aircraft and helicopters conspicuous to USSPs when operating in U-space airspace.
-Below, all 3 scenarios are explained in greater detail.
+- scenario 1 assumes that the military offers only a minimum degree of collaboration in the implementation of U-space, and - scenario 2 assumes that the military does collaborate in the same way as civilian ANSPs, through the exchange of data and the implementation of the Dynamic Airspace Reconfiguration process for airspace management.
+Below, all 2 scenarios are explained in greater detail.